ngageoint/tk_builder/README.md

 user interfaces for Python based on the tkinter library.
 The main focus for the GUIs is assumed to be on overhead imaging applications.

+The `ImagePanel` and `ImageCanvas` classes contain functionality to save figures to numpy arrays and to disk.
+For many user facing applications this would be accomplished by using the `save canvas` button provided in an `ImagePanel`.
+This features saved all image and vector data displayed within an image panel.
+If a user wishes to save figures this way then `ghostscript` must be installed on their system.
+This can be accomplished using Anaconda or other installation method listed below in the Dependencies section.

 Origins
 -------
 This was developed to enable simple prototyping of graphical user interfaces useful in conjunction